giangkhuat/Problems-solved-on-HackerRank/README.md

    * Given shiftArr and an integer num, implement a function shiftedArrSearch that finds and returns the index of num in shiftArr.
 If num isn’t in shiftArr, return -1.
 Assume that the offset can be any value between 0 and arr.length - 1.
    * Passed 6/6 test cases
    * Time Complexity: O(logn) using binary search
+---
+   **29. Romans To Integer (Easy-LeetCode)**
+   * Given a roman numeral, convert it to an integer.
+Input is guaranteed to be within the range from 1 to 3999.
+   * Time Complexity O(n)
+---
+   **30. Three Sums(medium- LeetCode)**
+   * Given an array nums of n integers, are there elements a, b, c in nums such that a + b + c = 0?
+Find all unique triplets in the array which gives the sum of zero.
+   * Time Complexity O(n^2) (using two pointers)
+ ---
+   **31. Dutch National Flag Problem(medium- LeetCode)**
+   * Given an array with n objects colored red, white or blue, sort them in-place so that objects of the same color are adjacent, with the colors in the order red, white and blue.
+   * Time Complexity O(n) (using two pointers)
+ ---
+   **32. Remove Duplicates from Sorted Array(medium- LeetCode)**
+   * Given a sorted array nums, remove the duplicates in-place such that each element appear only once and return the new length.
+Do not allocate extra space for another array, you must do this by modifying the input array in-place with O(1) extra memory.
+   * Time Complexity O(n)
+---
+   **33. Remove Duplicates from Sorted Array(medium- LeetCode)**
+   * Given a sorted array nums, remove the duplicates in-place such that duplicates appeared at most twice and return the new length.
+Do not allocate extra space for another array, you must do this by modifying the input array in-place with O(1) extra memory.
+   * Time Complexity O(n)